Statistical visualisation for tidy and geospatial data in R via kernel smoothing methods in the eks package: Density-based classification (supervised learning)

 The question of optimal bandwidths for a density-based classifier is more complicated than that for a density estimate.
 We opt for a simple and robust implementation in the \pkg{eks} package, where \code{tidy\_kda} and \code{st\_kda} call \code{ks::Hpi} for each class data sub-sample.
-These class-wise optimal bandwidths are known to asymptotically minimise the misclassification error, i.e., the probability that we do not classify a candidate point in class $j$ given that it is drawn from class $j$, $\Prob \{\hat{c} (\bX) \neq j | \bX \sim f_j\}$.
+These class-wise optimal bandwidths are known to asymptotically minimise the misclassification error.
 Whilst there is an intuitive appeal in selecting bandwidths to exactly minimise the misclassification error, it is not clear how much is gained in practise with this more complicated approach over the simpler bandwidths.
 Moreover, there are currently no efficient algorithms to compute these more complicated bandwidths.
 See \citet[Section~7.2]{chacon2018} for a discussion.